-Integer and Real are defined as int and float in C types which are 32bit size under most compiler architectures nowadays (int is 16bit size under some embedded systems).
+Integer and Real are defined as int and float in C types which are 32bit size under most compiler architectures nowadays.
 And you could redefine them with other types like long and double by modifying a few lines of code according to your requirement.
 The only instances of Boolean are TRUE and FALSE, and can be assigned from a Boolean expression or an Integer expression.
-Actually Boolean is implemented and treated in a similar way as Integer; zero means FALSE and non-zero means TRUE.
+Actually Boolean is implemented and treated the same way as Integer; zero means

+FALSE and non-zero means TRUE.

-NIL, FALSE, and O all mean false in a Boolean expression; on the other hand all other value including a blank String "" mean true.
+NIL, FALSE, and 0 all mean false in a Boolean expression; on the other hand all other value including a blank String "" mean true.

-MY-BASIC accepts literal numbers in HEX and OCT format.
-A hexadecimal number begins with a 0x prefix, and an octadic begins with a 0.
+MY-BASIC accepts numbers in HEX and OCT representation.
+A hexadecimal number begins with a 0x prefix, and an octadic one begins with a 0.
 For instance 0x10 (HEX) equals to 020 (OCT) equals to 16 (DEC).

 A variable identifier is formed with alphabet, underline and numbers, but it must begin with a letter or an underline.
-You don't need to declare a variable before using it, so pay attention to spelling mistakes to avoid unexpected behaviours.
-You don't need to take care of conversion between Integer and Float values, an Integer variable can be converted to a Float automatically if it's assigned with a Float value, and a Float value will be converted to an Integer if it doesn't has a real component.
+A variable does not require declaration before using, so pay attention to spelling mistakes to avoid unexpected behaviours.
+You don't need to take care of conversion between Integer/Float values, an Integer variable can be converted to a Float automatically if it's assigned with a Float value, and a Float value will be converted to an Integer if it doesn't has a real component.
 Notice that a String variable doesn't have to end with a dollar character \$, which maybe a little different from some early BASIC dialects.
-An assignment statement consists of a beginning keyword LET and a following assignment expression, of course the word LET is optional.
+An assignment statement consists of a beginning keyword LET and a following assignment expression, practically the word LET is optional.
 See below:

-let a = 1 'Assignment statement begins with LET pi = 3.14 'Another assignment statement without LET
+LET a = 1 'Assignment statement begins with LET pi = 3.14 'Another assignment statement without LET

-MY-BASIC supports array up to four dimensions by default (defined by a macro), you can definitely redefine this default value.
+MY-BASIC supports array up to four dimensions by default (defined by a macro), without doubt you can redefine this limitation.
 Array is a kind of regular collection data structure in programming aspect.
-An array can store a set of data that each element can be accessed by the array name and subscript.
-A MY-BASIC array can hold either Real or

-String data; furthermore, it's able to store every type of data in an array by modifying a macro.
-An array must be declared by a DIM (short for dimension) statement before using, like this:
+An array can store a set of data that each element can be accessed via the array name and subscript.
+A MY-BASIC array can hold either Real or String data; furthermore, it's able to store each type of data in an array by modifying a macro.
+An array must be declared by a DIM (short for dimension) statement before using like this:

-'''

-dim nums(10)

-dim strs$(2, 5)

-'''
+DIM nums(10) DIM strs\$(2, 5)

-The naming rule for array identifiers is the same as variable naming rule, actually all user identifiers does the same.
+The naming rule for array identifiers is the same as variable naming rule.
 A dimension definition field followed an array identifier begins with an open bracket and ends with a close bracket.
 Dimensions are separated by commas.
-Array indexes begin from zero in MY-BASIC therefore nums(0) is the first element of array nums, note for this difference from other BASIC, but it's more common in most modern programming languages.
-An array index could be a non-negative Integer value formed as a constant, a variable of Integer or an expression which evaluation results an Integer; an invalid index may cause an out of bound error.
+Array indexes begin from zero in MY-BASIC therefore nums(0) is the first element of array nums, note for this difference from other BASICs, but it's more common in most modern programming languages.
+An array index could be a non-negative Integer value formed as a constant, a variable of Integer or an expression which evaluation results an Integer; an invalid index would cause an out of bound error.